Big Northern Conference: History

 Following the 2015–16 school year, Burlington Central, Harvard, Johnsburg, Marengo, and Richmond-Burton left the BNC to join Woodstock and Woodstock North in creating the Kishwaukee River Conference.
 With 11 schools in the 2016–17 school year, the BNC played as one division for the first time in conference history.
 In football, BNC schools played against only 8 conference opponents, with the 7 largest schools also playing one game against a team in the KRC.

 From 1991–92 to 2005–06, the conference's two divisions for football were determined by school size, with the 6 larger schools in the BNC Red Division and the 6 smaller schools in the BNC White Division (with the exception of Ottawa Marquette, which was in the Red Division from 1991–92 to 1997–98 despite having the smallest enrollment in the BNC).
 Other sports also used the Red and White divisions from 1995–96 to 2000–01, but switched to East and West divisions in 2001–02 (football used East and West divisions in 2002–03 before switching back to Red and White divisions the next year).
 In 2006–07, the BNC permanently switched to East and West divisions for all sports until it ceased having two divisions in 2016–17.

 In 2018, Rockford Christian moved to the Northeastern Athletic Conference in football while remaining in the BNC for all other sports.
 Having 10 teams in football made it possible for the BNC to have a full conference schedule, as there are 9 games in the regular season.
 Rockford Christian returned to the BNC for football in 2021.
 Five games into the 2024–25 football season, Rockford Christian cancelled its football season due to low numbers.
 They planned to switch to eight-man football in 2025, but cancelled their season.
+The Durand-Pecatonica Coop out of the Northwest Upstate Illini Conference will join the Big Northern Conference in the 2026-2027 school year putting the number of teams back at 10.

 Mendota left the conference after the 2020–2021 school year to join the Three Rivers Conference.